ccdxc/sw/venice/ui/docs/help/dashboard.md

 	* Flip card: Will allow a different layout view of the information of the cluster nodes
 	* Export: Will export the cluster node information into a json file format
-	* Navigate to Cluster: Will bring you to the detail cluster view within the Venice UI
+	* Navigate to Cluster: Will bring you to the detail cluster view within the PSM UI

 ### Distributed Services Cards